 “Wherever they could.
 Most moved into outlying villages.
-I know for a fact that a few are still in Balmora.”
+I know for a fact that a few are still in Balmora, typically in Labor Town.”

 Ondryn cleared his throat.
 “Daria, it’s not your place to criticize!”

 Daria decided to play dumb.
 “I’m simply relaying my findings, as you requested.
-And all of this is written plain as day in the records office.”
+All of this is written plain as day in the records office.”
 She glanced over to Tomal.

 “It’s exactly as she says,” Tomal confirmed.